Last Updated on January 18, 2026 by Denise Leo

 Merle Pomeranian Health Risks

-Please understand that Merle Pomeranian puppies can suffer from various health challenges.
+Please note that Merle Pomeranian puppies may be prone to various health issues.
 If you make the buying decision, be prepared to look after him and the health challenges he might face to the best of your ability.

 There’s a powerfully moral reason for not permitting the registration of Merle Pomeranians in Australia.
-Anyone purchasing a Merle Pomeranian puppy bred here in Australia should know they support and encourage unethical breeding practices.
+Anyone purchasing a Merle Pomeranian puppy bred in Australia should be aware that they are supporting and encouraging unethical breeding practices.

-The Australian National Kennel Council (ANKC) does not recognize the colour, so Australian ethical preservation Pomeranian breeders do not breed merle Pomeranians.
+The Australian National Kennel Council (ANKC) does not recognise the colour, so Australian ethical preservation Pomeranian breeders do not breed merle Pomeranians.

 For more details on Merle Pomeranians, visit the Pomeranian Headquarters website.